Nov 01, 2025

 Each completion date column was only written when a document successfully completed that stage.
 This meant we could query for all documents completed at a specific stage without returning partially processed documents.

 Critically, to mitigate the risk of hot DynamoDB partitions and throttling, we partitioned each GSI using a random partition ID between 0 and 29.
 This spread the write load across 30 partitions per date, preventing any single partition from becoming a bottleneck during high-volume processing.
-Queries would fan out across all 30 partitions and merge the results.
+Downstream processes would fan out 30 queries and merge the results.

 Observability with PowerTools and X-Ray